JONSASSE/432-2018/SCHEDULE.md

 # Schedule for 432, Spring 2018

-All classes meet from 1:00 to 2:15 PM
+All classes meet from 1:00 to 2:15 PM in E 321-323 at the School of Medicine.

 Class | Date | Topics and Deliverables
 -----: | ---------: | ---------------------------------